 - Real After All: At the end Bergen has to tell Mortimer that Willie didn't die because he wasn't real to begin with, that he was just a figment of the imagination.
 And then Willie lifts the roof off their home looking for Mickey.

 - Real Men Wear Pink: "You sure you don't want a pink bunny?"

-- Red Eyes, Take Warning: Willie's eyes flash red when he awakens from his sleep to discover Mickey and company making off with the harp.
+- Red Eyes, Take Warning: Willie's blue eyes flash red when he awakens from his sleep to discover Mickey and company making off with the harp.